Ketogenic Diet Shopping Guide

 The ketogenic diet is a nutrition plan that helps the body produce ketones from dietary and stored fats.
 It can then utilize these ketones as an energy source instead of sugar.
 Getting the body into this state has several benefits.

 This nutrition plan is low in carbohydrates, moderate in protein, and high in fats.
 The general breakdown of the ketogenic diet is 60-80% fats, 10-30% protein and 5-10% carbohydrates.
-The variance in the ranges depends upon how active the individual is and sensitive they are to carbohydrates and protein.
+The variance in the ranges depends upon how active the individual is and how sensitive they are to carbohydrates and protein.

 The ketogenic diet has numerous health benefits.
 A recent study found that a ketogenic diet extends longevity and health span (1).
 Additional benefits of the ketogenic diet include reduced inflammation, improved fat burning, mental clarity and sharpness, abundant energy, clear skin, reduced cravings, mitochondrial biogenesis, anti-aging, and reduced risk of chronic disease (2).
 You can read more about these benefits by clicking on the image below.